ckelly314/pyisotopomer/README.md

 This should open Jupyter in a new browser window.
 In Jupyter, navigate to your current working directory.
 Click on ```run_pyIsotopomer.ipynb``` to open the Jupyter Notebook containing the code to run pyisotopomer.

 Follow the instructions in the Jupyter Notebook to run pyisotopomer and obtain sample isotopocule values in delta notation, as well as isotope ratios.
+This will create an output file entitled ```{date}_isotopeoutput.csv``` with isotopocule delta values, similar to this [example spreadsheet](https://github.com/ckelly314/pyisotopomer/blob/master/tests/example_isotopomer_output.csv).

 ### How to think about scrambling when calculating isotopomers